Christmas layoffs feel horrible, which is why I wanted to identify six reasons things will not be as bad as you think.

 Over the last few years, the summer months generally see a higher unemployment rate than our winter months.
 My source of truth stems from the seasonally adjusted unemployment statistics published by MN DEED.

 If this doesn’t convince you that the best layoff is a Christmas Layoff, then consider my third reason.

 Because laid-off workers are required to wait one week before collecting, this puts most people in the month of June before benefits will end.
 If my intuition is right, you are going to find a job long before June.

-Collecting unemployment in January is better than collecting unemployment in October or November.
+On their own behalf, some of my past Clients take it upon themselves to set aside their own tax deductions.
 When an applicant in Minnesota fills out their application for benefits, they will be asked whether they want taxes taken from their benefit.

 Final Christmas Layoff Thoughts

 I believe in Christmas Miracles.
 You are one phone call from making things turn around.Whether your miracle comes this week, in four months, or thereafter, today is the goal.